Stress Management using Native American Medicine and Meditations

-How to make a dream catcher — this is a small class in which I teach to weave with artificial sinew.
+This is workshop, the student will learn how to weave with artificial sinew.
 I furnish all the materials for a 5” dream catcher.

 The art of Storytelling — Through the art of storytelling, we can convey important ways, using storytelling as a teaching tool.
 In todays world we are inundated with storytelling.
 The key is to choose which medium to learn from.
 This workshop will help learning how to use storytelling as a teacher, using creativity and your life experiences.